FC Jokerit

 FC Jokerit was a Finnish professional football club based in Helsinki, Finland.

 History

 It was founded in 1999.
-The club was known for its wild supporters, 116% Boys, and for its owner, Hjallis Harkimo who is also the owner of Jokerit, an ice hockey club based in Helsinki.
+The club was known for its wild supporters, 116% Boys, and for its owner, Hjallis Harkimo who was also the owner of Jokerit, an ice hockey club based in Helsinki.

 FC Jokerit's last season of football was in 2003, finishing 10th in Veikkausliiga.
 The club was sold to rivals HJK Helsinki in March 2004, renamed to Klubi-04 and established in Kakkonen.

+Former member of the Parliament of Finland and current member of the Helsinki city council Paavo Arhinmäki was an active supporter of the club, and has been a member of the 116% boys.

 Reformation

 Jokerit F.C.
-Helsinki were formed in 2012 and participate in the Tali Halli TM league.
+Helsinki were formed as a supporters´ phoenix club in 2012 and participate in the Tali Halli TM league.
 Because of the sale and reformation of the original Jokerit, Jokerit FC (or JFC Helsinki) consider HJK Helsinki and Klubi-04 as rivals, despite the fact that they rarely play each other due to the divisions between them.